 - Celery & Onions: Not only will celery and onions add flavor to the stuffing, but they also will add texture to an otherwise softer dish.

 - Seasonings: This recipe for stuffing is kept really simple and is only flavored with salt, pepper, and dried thyme leaves.
+Feel free to add up to 1 teaspoon of poultry seasoning to add flavor reminiscent of a boxed stuffing mix.

 - Stock: You will need low-sodium broth or stock of some sort to make flavorful stuffing.
 I recommend using store-bought or homemade chicken stock, Instant Pot Chicken stock, turkey stock, or even vegetable broth.